← All guides·Guide·8 min read

 Preparing for Your Interview

 Prepare six to eight flexible STAR examples that you can adapt to whatever competencies come up — composure under pressure, empathy, accuracy, following protocol, teamwork, and handling hostility.
-Research the specific trust and its values, learn the ambulance response categories and triage systems, and practise the online assessment formats so the whole process feels familiar.
+Research the specific trust and its values, learn the ambulance response categories and triage systems, and practice the online assessment formats so the whole process feels familiar.
 You can try free demos of all six 999 call handler assessment tests to prepare for the testing stage, and read our full guide to becoming a 999 ambulance call handler for an overview of the whole recruitment journey.

-Practise for free first
+Practice for free first

 Try a free demo before you commit